Spratt's: British operations

 Wingrove oversaw the development of Spratt's Poplar factory.
 By 1896, it was an impressive affair: "Moreover, by ingenuity and mechanical skill they have built a plant at Poplar which combines all the elements of economies.
 That is to say, they have conceived a scheme of things which enables them to produce a variety of articles with precisely the same machinery, and, therefore, at a minimum of cost.
-The total indicated horse-power of the 11 steam engines, employed is ASO.
+The total indicated horsepower of the 11 steam engines, employed is ASO.
 In addition to this, there are eight huge engines, having a total indicated horsepower of 100.
 In one way the factories at Poplar are a paradox."

 The former factory in Poplar is a well-preserved site with about 150 live-work units called the Spratt's Complex.
 Much of the original markings are visible on the buildings, with names painted on the DLR track-side walls, and on the small chimney visible from Morris Road.
 Many well known artists and creatives have lived in the building over the years, including John Copnall, Michael Green, Newton Faulkner, Debbie Bragg, Ian Berry, and Roger Law of Spitting Image fame.